davidedc/Minimal-2D-Js-Software-Renderer/Converting Low-Level Tests to High-Level Tests.md

 ## File Naming Convention

-New test files should follow a descriptive naming convention, using `--` as a separator for major characteristics and `_` (or `-` where appropriate within a characteristic) for sub-characteristics.
+New test files should follow a descriptive naming convention.
+The project is moving towards a standardized, fully hyphenated naming convention where facets of the test (like shape type, size, color, specific parameters) are separated by double hyphens (`--`), and components within a single facet use single hyphens (`-`).
 The file must end with `--test.js`.

-Example: `lines--M-size--no-fill--1px_opaque_stroke--crisp_pixel_pos--horizontal_orient--test.js`
+*   **Recommended (New Tests):** `shape--facet1-subfacet--facet2--test.js` (e.g., `lines--m-size--no-fill--1px-opaque-stroke--crisp-pixel-pos--horizontal-orient--test.js`)
-Another example: `circles--multi-12--precise--randparams--randpos--test.js`
+*   **Legacy Patterns (May still exist or be seen in examples):** Some older files or examples might use underscores (`_`) within facets (e.g., `1px_opaque_stroke`).
+While converting, aim to use the fully hyphenated style for new filenames and internal IDs where possible, but be aware of existing patterns.

 Consult existing files in `tests/browser-tests/test-cases/` for more examples.
 Aim for names that clearly convey the core aspects of the test (shape type, count, key parameters/behaviors).